Malendryn/Enhanced-FreeCAD-3mf-Exporter/Readme_HowToUse.md

 This example shows how to set the infill density on an object, which will be recognized when loaded into Ultimaker Cura

+First, place the .py file in your FreeCAD Macros directory so that FreeCAD Can use it.
+Then:

 1) In Freecad:
   1) Select an object to be exported for printing.
   2) In the 'Combo View' pane, make sure the 'Data' tab is selected